Guide for authors

-As of May 2010, the Editorial Board of the Journal has decided that all thematic issues must be based on calls for papers.
+The Editorial Board of the journal has decided that all thematic issues must be based on calls for papers.
 Manuscripts are preselected by the editor(s), and then processed according to the procedure for individual papers.

 The peer-review process may in some cases be adapted, when the manuscripts have already been preselected for a conference.
 Editors of Philosophia Scientiæ perform a global evaluation of the issue to determine its suitability for publication.

-Please feel free to contact the managing editor to discuss your publishing project: firstname.lastname@example.org.
+Please feel free to contact the managing editor to discuss your publishing project: phscientiae-redac (at) univ-lorraine.fr.